Volcanoes and Haciendas (Quilotoa)

 Hands and Feet

-- Comfortable riding boots.
-We recommend short boots with half chaps but you may wish to take long chaps.
+- Waterproof riding/hiking boots.
+We recommend short boots with half chaps.
 We don't recommend taking your favourite long leather boots in case they get damaged

 - Lightweight shoes or trainers for the evenings